North Woodstock, New Hampshire

-North Woodstock is a census-designated place (CDP) and the primary village in the town of Woodstock in Grafton County, New Hampshire, United States.
+North Woodstock is a census-designated place (CDP) and the primary village in the town of Woodstock, New Hampshire, United States.
 It had a population of 739 at the 2020 census.

 Geography

 It is located along the northern boundary of the town of Woodstock, adjacent to the town of Lincoln.
 The village is centered on the intersection of U.S. Route 3 (Main Street) and New Hampshire Route 112 (Lost River Road/Kancamagus Highway).
 Interstate 93 passes through the east portion of the village, with access from Exit 32 (NH 112).
 I-93 leads south 21 mi to Plymouth and north through Franconia Notch 23 mi to Littleton.
 NH 112 leads east on the Kancamagus Highway 36 mi to Conway and west through Kinsman Notch 24 mi to Woodsville.
 US-3 is a local road that runs parallel to I-93.

 The Pemigewasset River flows past the center of North Woodstock, joined by the East Branch of the Pemigewasset and Moosilauke Brook at the southern limits of the village.
 According to the U.S. Census Bureau, the North Woodstock CDP has a total area of 4.3 sqkm, of which 0.1 sqkm, or 2.17%, is water.